 “We’re going to do a campaign for zero accidents, zero incidents,” he said.
 “At the beginning of each job, the senior project manager is going to go to the job site and talk about what the project is about, what we’ve got going on, and the major hazards so he knows what we’re dealing with.
 And everyone will sign a commitment banner that says, ‘I’m committed to zero incidents.’
 Little things like that will help us stay ahead of the game.”

 Martinez also uses HCSS Safety to help keep each job site safe and help the crews plan their day.
-The mobile app and manager portal track incidents, near misses, and observations; perform toolbox talks and inspections; track employee skills and certifications; and spot leading indicators and trends to drive strategic training.
+The mobile app and manager portal track incidents, near misses, and observations; perform toolbox talks and inspections; track employee certifications and skills; and spot leading indicators and trends to drive strategic training.

 “Before they even start their work, they know what they’re going to be dealing with for the day and what hazards they will encounter and how to eliminate those,” Martinez said.